ElyasWang/Dijkstra-Algorithm/README.md

 ## Description

-Using a simplified running schedule, get the adjacency list and use the algorithm to find the fastest route to the destination.
+Using a simplified running schedule, get the adjacency list and use Dijkstra algorithm to find the fastest route to the destination.

 ### Inputs:
 running schedule